greatest-gourmet/CAPT/README.md

 If you have any questions about our CAPT model, you can submit an issue on GitHub or contact me by email (23012112@muc.edu.cn).

+In addition, I am currently looking for a graduate supervisor.
+If you are interested in me, thank you for contacting me.
+I can send you my resume and participate in internships at any time.

 ## Acknowledge